 OVERVIEW: Heinz environmental grantmaking focuses on the health and sustainability of Pittsburgh and Pennsylvania; however, this also includes giving toward clean water and watershed protection.

-IP TAKE: This large regional funder predominately views the environment through the lens of cities, namely Pittsburgh, but is also deeply involved in protecting and restoring the state’s rivers.
+IP TAKE: This large regional funder predominately views the environment through the lens of cities, specifically Pittsburgh, but is also deeply involved in protecting and restoring the state’s rivers.
 Heinz funds work related to coal and fracking pollution.
 The foundation only funds organizations in Pennsylvania.

 PROFILE: Led by Chair Teresa Heinz Kerry, the Heinz Endowments represents two separate funds, one founded by Howard Heinz, the other by Vira Heinz.
 With formidable combined assets of around $1.5 billion, Heinz is a powerhouse in Pennsylvania and its home base of Pittsburgh.
 The Endowments seek to "help [its] region thrive as a whole community, economically, ecologically, educationally and culturally, while advancing the state of knowledge and practice in the fields in which [it works]."
 It supports arts & culture, children & families, community & economic development, education, and environment.